 Any party explicitly named in the ROI form

-maintaining transparency, applicants can obtain a document of value that may aid in the waiver
+By adhering to the outlined steps and maintaining transparency, applicants can obtain a document of value that may aid in the waiver process where appropriate, always in service of national readiness and individual honor.

 *LIMITATIONS AND DISCLAIMERS